-An Integrative Model of the Effects of Digital Marketing Communication on Customer
+An Integrative Model of the Interaction between Digital Marketing Communication and Customer Loyalty

-Loyalty

-The model consists of means (brand communication via different channels), moderators (personalization and interactivity), outcomes (perceived value, commitment, and customer loyalty), and mediators (customer characteristics, involvement, relationship, and situational factors).
-By "brand communication" we refer to communication between the brand and customers.
+The model consists of means (brand communication), main moderators (personalization and interactivity), other moderators (customer characteristics, involvement, and relationship), and outcomes (perceived value, commitment, and customer loyalty).
+By "brand communication" we refer to communication between the company/brand and customers via different channels.
 This can include advertising, direct marketing, newsletters, or consumer's activity in a brand community.
-This complies the view that the process of building brands and customer relationships is much more than traditional media advertising of (see e.g. Aaker and Joachimsthaler 2000, 42; Duncan and Moriarty 1998).
-The main focus in our model is on how brand communication affects customer loyalty.
-Two main factors in brand communication that are expected to affect customer loyalty are frequency (e.g. how many brand messages) and content (e.g. promotional or relational).
+This complies with the view that the process of building brands and customer relationships is much more than traditional media advertising of (see e.g. Aaker and

+Joachimsthaler 2000, 42; Duncan and Moriarty 1998).
+The main focus in our model is on how brand communication interacts with customer loyalty.
+Two main factors in brand communication that are expected to affect customer loyalty are frequency (e.g. how many messages in a given time period) and content (e.g. promotional or relational).
 The main outcome, customer loyalty is divided into behavioral (e.g. purchases) and attitudinal loyalty (e.g. brand attitudes).
 For true customer loyalty to exist, a pattern of repeat purchase must be accompanied by a positive attitude (see Jakoby and Chestnut 1978).
 This distinguishes it from spurious loyalty, where only behavioral loyalty is detected with low relative attitudes (Dick and Basu 1994).
 We acknowledge that different elements of DMC can influence both types of loyalty.